tii-qfoundry/SOP/sputtering_general.md

 |  |  |  |

 ### Physical Hazards:
 Heated substrates and parts can be extremely hot and cause severe burns, handle them with care.
-Intense light will be emitted from the plasma.
+Intense light will be emitted from the plasma, avoid looking at it directly.

 ### Equipment and Engineering Controls:
 > Cleanroom standard PPE is sufficent.
-Use a thermometer or thermal camera to test when the substrate, substrate mount and load lock reaches room temperature.
+Use a thermometer or thermal camera to test when the substrate mount and load lock reaches room temperature.
 > Always close the viewport shutter when making a run to protect your eyes and prevent deposition on the viewport window, wear UV protecting glasses when inspecting the plasma.

 |Personal Protective Equipment |